 Because intravesical chemotherapy puts the drugs directly into the bladder, it has fewer side effects than systemic chemotherapy (when the drugs reach the whole body).

 The main side effect is bladder inflammation (cystitis).
-Signs include wanting to pass urine more often or a burning feeling when urinating.
-Drinking plenty of fluids after treatment can help.
+Signs of cystitis include wanting to pass urine more often or a burning feeling when urinating.
+Drinking plenty of fluids can help.
 If you develop a bladder infection, your doctor can prescribe antibiotics.
 In some people, intravesical chemotherapy may cause a rash on the hands or feet.
 Tell your doctor if this occurs.